-- Employer Shared Responsibility Provisions.
+• Employer Shared Responsibility Provisions.
 Employers of a combination of 100 or more full-time and full-time equivalent (FTE) employees must offer health insurance that provides essential coverage of "minimum value" to 70% of its full-time employees or pay a shared responsibility penalty.
 A covered employer that does not offer insurance faces a penalty of \$2,000 times the number of full-time (not FTE) employees minus 80.
 (The FTE number is used to determine coverage under the federal law but not to calculate any applicable penalty.)
-If a covered employer offers insurance but that insurance is not "afford-able" or not of "minimum value," then the employer's shared responsibility penalty will be the lesser of the penalty described above or \$3,000 per year per each full-time employee who obtains insurance through an exchange and receives a premium tax credit.
-In other words, in all cases, the maximum penalty will not exceed \$2,000 times the number of full-time employees minus 80. - ERISA-Like Nondiscrimination Rules for Insured Plans.
-This provision will impose rules on insured plans that would prevent them from operating in ways that favor highly compensated individuals.
-Implementation has been delayed due to many complex issues, including determining the definition of "ERISA-like."
-It will not take effect until after final regulations are issued by federal agencies. - Reporting.
-Employers with 50 or more full-time and FTE employees must report information on all employees who are full time for one or more months.
-Information reported includes personal information, eligibility for health insurance, enrollment in health insurance, and employee cost of the lowest-cost self-coverage of minimum value for which the employee is eligible to enroll.
-Reports are due to employees by January 31 of the following year.
+If a covered employer offers insurance but that insurance is not "affordable" or not of "minimum value," then the employer's shared responsibility penalty will be the lesser of the penalty described above or \$3,000 per year per each full-time employee who obtains insurance through an exchange and receives a premium tax credit.
+In other words, in all cases, the maximum penalty will not exceed \$2,000 times the number of full-time employees minus 80.